evant/compose-collapsable/README.md

 }
 ```

-### CollapsableBehavior
+### CollapsableTopBehavior

-The `CollapsableBehavior` above has 2 roles.
+The `CollapsableTopBehavior` above has 2 roles.
 It handles nested scrolling and drags on the
 collapsable view itself.
 You can use these pieces independently in your own implementations.
 To
 handle nested scrolling, use the `Modifier.nestedScroll()` modifier.